My RS has ticked past 13,000 miles in total. About 7000 of those miles have been in my hands. Time for an update

 R1200RS – The positives first

 Let’s get the good bits done first!
 The RS remains surprisingly swift, assured and capable bike to tour on-board briskly.
 This is achieved in a good level of comfort too.
 The riding position whilst not bolt upright, is sufficient that pressure on the neck is much less than a full on sports bike.
-200 miles + a day on my creaking 57 year old frame are easily achieved with minimal recourse to paracetmol!
+200 miles + a day on my creaking 57 year old frame are easily achieved with minimal recourse to paracetamol!

 Calf of Man on the Isle of Man.
 Classic TT/Manx GP 2022